DETACH: Cross-domain Learning for Long-Horizon Tasks via Mixture of Disentangled Experts: Experiment

 To evaluate the individual contributions of key modules in our DETACH framework, we perform a comprehensive ablation study.
 Each variant is constructed by disabling or removing a specific component from the full model while keeping all other settings fixed.
 The experiments are conducted on LH3 tasks composed of foundational skill primitives (e.g., \textit{follow}, \textit{carry}, \textit{climb}, \textit{sit}) in diverse environments.

-\textbf{Experimental Setup.} We recorded three key metrics: environment generalization success rate, skill generalization success rate, and overall LH task success rate.
-Each model was trained under the same conditions as described in Section 4.1 and evaluated by executing LH3, with results shown in Table 3 below.
+\textbf{Experimental Setup.}We recorded three key metrics: environment generalization success rate, skill generalization success rate, and overall LH task success rate.
+Each model was trained under the same progressive learning protocol as described in Section IV-A and evaluated by executing LH3, with results shown in Table III below.

-\textbf{Results.} As shown in Table 3, removing the environmental encoder (\textbf{A1}) causes the environment generalization rate to drop from 0.81 to 0.64, while removing the self encoder (\textbf{A2}) leads to a decrease in skill generalization rate from 0.127 to 0.045.
+\textbf{Results.} As shown in Table III, removing the environmental encoder (\textbf{A1}) causes the environment generalization rate to drop from 0.81 to 0.64, while removing the self encoder (\textbf{A2}) leads to a decrease in skill generalization rate from 0.127 to 0.045.
 Removing any component results in either substantial or moderate degradation across all metrics.
 This confirms that each encoder in our framework serves a distinct function and is indispensable to the overall architecture.